Mì Xào Giòn (Crispy Pan-Fried Noodles with Seafood and Vegetables)

 • 1 celery rib, sliced

-• 6 fresh shiitake mushrooms (or baby Bella), sliced
+• 6 shiitake mushrooms or baby bella mushrooms, sliced

 • 6 oz baby corn